andreacoppari/ELSR-torch/README.md

 ## Dataset
 ELSR is trained on the REDS dataset, composed of sets of 300 videos each with a different degradation.
 This model is trained on a drastically reduced version of the dataset, containing only 30 videos with lower resolution (the original dataset was too big for me to train).
 The dataset (h5 files) is available at the following link: [https://drive.google.com/drive/folders/158bbeXr6EtCiuLI5wSh3SYRWMaWxK0Mq?usp=sharing](https://drive.google.com/drive/folders/158bbeXr6EtCiuLI5wSh3SYRWMaWxK0Mq?usp=sharing).
-To prevent overfitting and achieve better training results, I've done some random data augmentation (see augnmenet_data() in preprocessing.py).
+To prevent overfitting and achieve better training results, I've done some random data augmentation (see augment_data() in preprocessing.py).
 An example of augmentation by rotation is shown below:

 ![](/plots/aug.png)